radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 Since some databases are case sensitive, RadiantOne transforms primary key attribute values to upper case before comparing.
 This is only applicable when the database key is a character data type.
 “UPPER” is generated automatically for the following databases: Oracle, SQL MX, MS SQL Server, Sybase, Interbase, and DB2.
 If you do not want UPPER to be used for searches and updates (because your database is not case sensitive), you can use the Base Search parameter to remove it.

-><span style="color:red">**IMPORTANT NOTE – using the UPPER can slow down performance because the indexes in the database may not be used.
-IF your database has an index on an attribute and it stores the value in upper case, then you have the option of removing the UPPER generated on the left side of the parameter.**
+>[!warning] Using the UPPER can slow down performance because the indexes in the database may not be used.
+IF your database has an index on an attribute and it stores the value in upper case, then you have the option of removing the UPPER generated on the left side of the parameter.

 Below is an example of the parameter that is generated for a database (for the search).
 If the database is case sensitive and the CN attribute is indexed (and the index stores the value in upper case), then the UPPER generated on the left side of the “=” can be removed and performance is improved (also remove the leading and ending parentheses).